MontpellierRessourcesImagerie/microglia-analyzer/docs/make_patches.rst

 ============================================

 - In this block, you have only 3 buttons:
-   - :code:`Select export folder` will ask you for an empty folder in which the patches will be exported.
+   - :code:`Select export folder` will ask you for an empty folder into which the patches will be exported.
    - :code:`Empty export folder` to remove everything present in the folder you selected.
    - :code:`Export tiles` to launch the conversion of all the images from your input folder to patches in the output folder.